Geigerkind/arch_test/README.md

 * And more, please consult the documentation.

 ## Install
-You can install it either as subcommand of Cargo or as a package in your developer dependencies.
+You can install it either as sub command of Cargo or as a package in your developer dependencies.
 ```
 # Sub command
 cargo install cargo-archtest --force